andyl/uber_gen/README.md

 ### Custom Commands and Playbooks

-Add an atree dependency in your Elixir Repo:
+Add `atree` as a dependency to your Elixir Repo:

     # mix.exs